Federico-Conti/digital-forensics/assignement/filesystem/report2.md

 ### Fix FAT Table

-Objective: Rebuild the cluster chain in the FAT for corrupted files, particularly for `NETWORKS.TXT`.
+Rebuild the cluster chain in the FAT for corrupted files, particularly for `NETWORKS.TXT`.

 Analyzing the first FAT it was discovered that FAT0 was overwritten with non-FAT data, likely a fragment of a GIF file.